-The Snohomish River Pink Salmon return is one of the largest salmon runs anywhere in the Puget Sound occurs when Pink Salmon return to the Snohomish River on odd numbered years (2011, 2012, 2015).
-Pinks are on a strict biological clock, and return in massive quantities every other year.
-Their numbers are impressive, typically about a million Pinks return to the Snohomish River system.
+The Snohomish River Pink Salmon return is one of the largest on the West Coast.
+Oddly enough, they only return en masse to the Snohomish River on odd numbered years (2019, 2021, 2023).
+Their numbers are impressive, in recent years about a million Pinks return to the Snohomish River system.
 With a little knowhow on run-timing , good locations, and the right tackle; limits can come easily even to the novice salmon fisherman.
 Pinks enter the lower Snohomish in early August, and remain in the river in large numbers through mid-September.
 Twitching can be a great tactic, using a 1/4 to 3/8 Ounce jig in pink like the Humpy Death Jig or Aerojig Twitching Jig.
 I am a big fan of drift fishing Dick Nite Spoons with a 3′ leader and a 3/8 to 1/2 ounce sinker, it’s a great technique for the river’s slower stretches.

 Snohomish River Chum Salmon Fishing

-Chum Salmon once returned to the Snohomish, Skykomish and Snoqualmie in great numbers.
-In recent years, they WDFW has allowed heavy fishing pressure by Puget Sound, reducing the numbers that make it back to the river.
-Although the Chum salmon return is lower than it used to be, Chum fishing can be quite good in the Snohomish and Skykomish Rivers.
+Chum Salmon return to the Snohomish, Skykomish and Snoqualmie.
+Fishing can be quite good in the Snohomish and Skykomish Rivers.
 Chum migrate up the Snohomish River in October and November.
 Plunking with a Spin Glo and Prawn/Sand Shrimp can be deadly effective.
 Anglers also catch plenty of Chum float fishing with Chum Jigs and Prawns, backtrolling sardine wrapped K14 Kwikfish, and drift fishing Dick Nite Spoons.
 Chum Salmon have recently been off limits to retention, which means that you technically shouldn’t target them, but they are still incidentally caught when fishing for Coho.

 Snohomish River Salmon Fishing Map

 Legion Park is accessed from Marine View Drive and is located in north Everett.
 This spot is an anglers first chance to catch salmon headed up the Snohomish River.
 Cast small metal jigs (Buzz Bombs, Pline Lazer Minnows) for Pinks and Coho.
 Twitching hoochie jigs for Pinks also works well in the lower Snohomish.